tpierrain/Value/Readme.md

 ```

- - __ListByValue<T>__: a list supporting equality based on its content and not on its reference (i.e.: 2 different instances containing the same items will be equals).
+ - __ListByValue<T>__: A list with equality based on its content and not on the list's reference (i.e.: 2 different instances containing the same items in the same order will be equals).
 This collection is __very useful for any ValueType that would like to aggregate a list__

+ - __HashSetByValue<T>__: A Set with equality based on its content and not on the Set's reference (i.e.: 2 different instances containing the same items will be equals whatever their storage order).
+This collection is __very useful for any ValueType that would like to aggregate a set__

  - ...